 Let us look at another case.

-Take a look at a cold, crisp October day in southeastern North Carolina.
-There are ribbons of fog on the horizon and dew on your lawn in the morning.
+Look at a cold, crisp October day in southeastern North Carolina.
+Ribbons of fog on the horizon and dew on your lawn in the morning.

 At 52°F, the temperature and dew point temperature are identical.
 “52 over 52” results in a relative humidity of 100%.
 The sun warms the temperature to a comfortable 72°F in the afternoon, while the dew point remains cool at 52°F. “72 over 52” results in a much lower relative humidity of 50%!

 The relative humidity values in this October sample are identical to those in the August example.
 However, the two numbers are more important in determining your degree of comfort: temperature (how warm it feels) and dew point temperature (how humid it feels).